The Security feature gives you insights on potential threats to your network:

 Security Status – TCP Open Port Scanner (WAN Side)

 When enabled, Domotz performs periodical TCP Port Scans from the Domotz Cloud against the public IP address of the network monitored (WAN IP Address).

-The automatic periodical scans are performed with a quite slow process so that most of the automatic intrusion detection systems (IDS) are not capable of blocking the requests from the Domotz Cloud so that increasing the accuracy of the scan.
+The automatic periodical scans are performed with a quite slow process so that most automatic intrusion detection systems (IDS) are not capable of blocking the requests from the Domotz Cloud, increasing the accuracy of the scan.

 The automatic TCP open port scanner can be enabled inside the related page.

 A discovered opened port is a potential threat to the network, especially if combined to a default password of the device reached through that port.

 The discovered opened ports which are identified by Domotz can be marked as safe or removed in case they have been closed:

 - Safe: a discovered opened port which is marked as “Safe” is recognized by the Domotz User as required on that network, and it will not be reported as a threat on the higher level dashboard.
 They will not reappear in the list of discovered opened ports.
 The Domotz user acknowledges that the port is opened and it is safe to be so.